Gottfried Wilhelm Leibniz

 Died aged c.
 70

-Gottfried Wilhelm (von) Leibniz (sometimes spelled Leibnitz) (; German: [ˈɡɔtfʁiːt ˈvɪlhɛlm fɔn ˈlaɪbnɪts] or [ˈlaɪpnɪts]; French: Godefroi Guillaume Leibnitz; 1 July 1646 [O.S.
-21 June] – 14 November 1716) was a prominent German polymath and one of the most important logicians, mathematicians and natural philosophers of the Enlightenment.
-As a representative of the seventeenth-century tradition of rationalism, Leibniz developed, as his most prominent accomplishment, the ideas of differential and integral calculus, independently of Isaac Newton's contemporaneous developments.
-Mathematical works have consistently favored Leibniz's notation as the conventional expression of calculus.
-It was only in the 20th century that Leibniz's law of continuity and transcendental law of homogeneity found mathematical implementation (by means of non-standard analysis).
-He became one of the most prolific inventors in the field of mechanical calculators.
+Gottfried Wilhelm (von) Leibniz (1 July 1646 [O.S.
+21 June] – 14 November 1716) was a German polymath active as a mathematician, philosopher, scientist and diplomat.
+He is one of the most prominent figures in both the history of philosophy and the history of mathematics.
+He wrote works on philosophy, theology, ethics, politics, law, history and philology.
+Leibniz also made major contributions to physics and technology, and anticipated notions that surfaced much later in probability theory, biology, medicine, geology, psychology, linguistics and computer science.
+In addition, he contributed to the field of library science: while serving as overseer of the Wolfenbüttel library in Germany, he devised a cataloging system that would have served as a guide for many of Europe's largest libraries.
+Leibniz's contributions to this vast array of subjects were scattered in various learned journals, in tens of thousands of letters and in unpublished manuscripts.
+He wrote in several languages, primarily in Latin, French and German, but also in English, Italian and Dutch.
+As a philosopher, he was one of the greatest representatives of 17th-century rationalism and idealism.
+As a mathematician, his greatest achievement was the development of the main ideas of differential and integral calculus, independently of Isaac Newton's contemporaneous developments, and mathematicians have consistently favored Leibniz's notation as the conventional and more exact expression of calculus.
+However, it was only in the 20th century that Leibniz's law of continuity and transcendental law of homogeneity found a consistent mathematical formulation by means of non-standard analysis.
+He was also a pioneer in the field of mechanical calculators.
 While working on adding automatic multiplication and division to Pascal's calculator, he was the first to describe a pinwheel calculator in 1685 and invented the Leibniz wheel, used in the arithmometer, the first mass-produced mechanical calculator.
-He also refined the binary number system, which is the foundation of nearly all digital (electronic, solid-state, discrete logic) computers, including "the Von Neumann machine", which is the standard design paradigm, or "computer architecture", followed from the second half of the 20th Century, and into the 21st.
-In philosophy, Leibniz is most noted for his optimism, i.e. his conclusion that our universe is, in a restricted sense, the best possible one that God could have created, an idea that was often lampooned by others such as Voltaire.
-Leibniz, along with René Descartes and Baruch Spinoza, was one of the three great 17th-century advocates of rationalism.
-The work of Leibniz anticipated modern logic and analytic philosophy, but his philosophy also assimilates elements of the scholastic tradition, notably that conclusions are produced by applying reason to first principles or prior definitions rather than to empirical evidence.
-Leibniz made major contributions to physics and technology, and anticipated notions that surfaced much later in philosophy, probability theory, biology, medicine, geology, psychology, linguistics, and computer science.
-He wrote works on philosophy, politics, law, ethics, theology, history, and philology.
-Leibniz also contributed to the field of library science.
-While serving as overseer of the Wolfenbüttel library in Germany, he devised a cataloging system that would serve as a guide for many of Europe's largest libraries.
-Leibniz's contributions to this vast array of subjects were scattered in various learned journals, in tens of thousands of letters, and in unpublished manuscripts.
-He wrote in several languages, primarily in Latin, French and German but also in English, Italian and Dutch.
-There is no complete gathering of the writings of Leibniz translated into English.DbPedia
+He also refined the binary number system, which is the foundation of nearly all digital (electronic, solid-state, discrete logic) computers, including the Von Neumann architecture, which is the standard design paradigm, or "computer architecture", followed from the second half of the 20th century, and into the 21st.
+Leibniz has been called the "founder of computer science".
+In philosophy and theology, Leibniz is most noted for his optimism, i.e. his conclusion that our world is, in a qualified sense, the best possible world that God could have created, a view sometimes lampooned by other thinkers, such as Voltaire in his satirical novella Candide.
+Leibniz, along with René Descartes and Baruch Spinoza, was one of the three great early modern rationalists.
+His philosophy also assimilates elements of the scholastic tradition, notably the assumption that some substantive knowledge of reality can be achieved by reasoning from first principles or prior definitions.
+The work of Leibniz anticipated modern logic and still influences contemporary analytic philosophy, such as its adopted use of the term "possible world" to define modal notions.DbPedia

 Commemorated on 4 plaques